 Guantanamo has been open for close to 19 years, with no real hope of shutting it down.
 In this presentation, Dr. Hilal will talk about the institutionalized Islamophobia as manifested in Guantanamo, in addition to discussing the steps necessary to closing the prison, providing reparations for former prisoners, and accountability for torturers.

 Presenters: Dr. Maha Hilal, co-Director of Justice for Muslims Collective, Organizing Team for Witness Against Torture.
 Responder: Imam Asif Hirani, Islamic Culture Center of Boston.

 The growing opposition to direct US military intervention has led to calls for the use of sanctions as a “more peaceful” form of coercion.
-This workshop will reveal the fallacy of this position.
+This breakout will reveal the fallacy of this position.
 Sanctions kill!
 They have in the past and they will continue to do in the future.
-After reviewing the history of US sanctions, this workshop will also consider their legality in terms of both US and international law.
+After reviewing the history of US sanctions, this breakout will also consider their legality in terms of both US and international law.
 It will also consider the growing movement against the unbridled use of sanctions by the United States—dozens of countries today are subject to them—and legislative measures that have been proposed in Congress to rein in the executive branch, which has the power to impose sanctions.

 Convener: Prasannan Parthasarathi, MAPA; Molly Nolan, Brooklyn for Peace

 A discussion of strategies to pass H.R.
 1384, the Medicare for All Act of 2019 on a national level